-The 12-month seasonality observed in the time series of blood transfusions per hospitalization is similar to what was found in Oliveira's study, which also observed a 12-month seasonality for blood transfusions rates per hospitalization.
+The 12-month seasonality observed in the time series of blood transfusions per hospitalization is similar to what was found in Oliveira's study22, which also observed a 12-month seasonality for blood transfusions rates per hospitalization.
 Unlike the trend component, seasonality is altered by the addition of the hospitalization variable.
 In the time series of blood transfusions, the peaks were observed in the months of March, May, and October, while in the series of blood transfusions, peaks were observed in February, March, October, and December.
-The peak observed for the months of October are in line with findings from Oliveira, who also identified a peak in October.
-By contrast, the peaks found for the three hospitalization differ from what is commonly mentioned in the media, which indicates that June and January are the months with the highest increases in the number of blood transfusions due to the vacation periods.
+The peak observed for the months of October are in line with findings from Oliveira23, who also identified a peak in October23.
+By contrast, the peaks found for the three hospitals in reference to the time series of blood transfusions and blood transfusion rates per hospitalization differ from what is commonly mentioned in the media, which indicates that June and January are the months with the highest increases in the number of blood transfusions due to the vacation periods.